Kotlin/kotlinx.serialization/RELEASING.md

 The generated API reference documentation has the library version specified in the header.
 By default, the value of the `version` project property is taken.
-However, this property usually contains the upcoming version with the `-SNAPSHOT` postfix, so it cannot be used if you want to publish the updated documentation of the latest release.
+However, this property usually contains the upcoming version with the `-SNAPSHOT` suffix, so it cannot be used if you want to publish the updated documentation of the latest release.

 For this reason, the [`KOTLINX_SERIALIZATION_RELEASE_TAG`](https://github.com/JetBrains/kotlin-web-site/blob/master/.teamcity/BuildParams.kt) property must be set during every release: its value will be used for all subsequent publications of the API docs to kotlinlang.org,